-In recent years considerable attention has been focused on the relationship of ground water to surface water in the Bear River drainage.
-There is considerable debate going on at this time concerning how much the drawing or pumping of sub-surface water ultimately affects the flow of springs and other sources that feed the Bear River system.
+In recent years, considerable attention has been focused on the relationship of ground water to surface water in the Bear River drainage.
+There is considerable debate about how much the drawing or pumping of sub-surface water ultimately affects the flow of springs and other sources that feed the Bear River system.
 Water rights in Utah are determined by a priority system, basically first come, first served.
 River Heights' wells have priority rights of 1934, 1964, and 1980.
 This compares with three large water users in Box Elder County with rights dating from 1889 to 1923.
-At times during the late part of the summer and on low water years these entities have a hard time filling their rights on the river.
+At times during the late part of the summer and on low water years, these entities have a hard time filling their rights on the river.
 Because of this shortfall, River Heights could face the possibility of having to turn its pumps off in a drought situation because of a call for water by senior rights holders.
 This has never happened to date but neither has it been discussed and debated like it is now.

 The State Engineer for the State of Utah is the official charged with overseeing and regulating water appropriations.
-The State Engineer's Office has not approved any new applications for Cache County for at least four years because of the ongoing debate about how much the ground water and surface water in the area are related. approved water applications only in the case where a mitigation plan has been implemented (converted ground irrigation water for indoor use).
-The City has an application pending for an additional 3.0 (three) cubic feet per second (CFS) but it is being held by the State Engineer without approval at this date (along with applications for about 400 CFS from other cities in the valley).
+The State Engineer's Office has approved water applications only in the case where a mitigation plan has been implemented (converted ground irrigation water for indoor use).
+The City has an application pending for an additional 3.0 (three) cubic feet per second (CFS) but it is being held by the State Engineer without approval at this date.